 When the subterm $\id\id$ is needed ahead, it is first reduced inside the explicit substitution, as it is usual in call-by-need, thus avoiding to compute the redex twice.
 This optimization is called \emph{fully lazy sharing} and is due to Wadsworth~\cite{wadsworth71}.

-In the confluent weak setting evoked earlier~\cite{levy99}, the fully lazy optimization is even optimal in the sense of L\'evy~\cite{levy80}.
+As shown by Balabonski~\cite{balabonski13}, any weak strategy of the $\lambda$-calculus which is not using sharing is undecidable, as for example the \textit{innermost needed reduction}.
+However, in the confluent weak setting evoked earlier~\cite{levy99}, the fully lazy optimization is even optimal in the sense of Lévy~\cite{levy80}.
 This means that the strategy reaches the weak normal form in the same number of $\beta$-steps as the shortest possible weak reduction sequence in the usual $\lambda$-calculus without sharing.
-Thus, fully lazy sharing turns out to be a \emph{decidable} optimal strategy, in contrast to other weak evaluation strategies in the $\lambda$-calculus without sharing, which are also optimal but undecidable~\cite{balabonski13}.
+Thus, fully lazy sharing turns out to be a \emph{decidable} optimal strategy